linways/SSO-with-JWT/README.md

 ## Advantages
 * Loosely coupled - No server to server communication hence less chances of failures.
 * Highly scalable - No need of direct server to server communication.
 No need to maintain trusted IPs.
 * JWT a JSON based open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)), no need to implement custom methods for generation and verification of tokens.
+(JWT libraries are available in almost every programming language)
 * Supports both symmetric and asymmetric cryptographic algorithms.

 ## Approach